xriss/blender-mousepad/README.md

 Now you can either try the new keymap or click the **Save Preferences** button at the bottom left of the page to set it as the default next time you start Blender.

-Blender 2.8 has got a lot better, so all we need to do is swap the middle and the right mouse button.